 Ray Goldberg Fellowship in Global Food Systems

-The Mossavar-Rahmani Center for Business and Government at Harvard's Kennedy School of Government accepts applications for the Ray Goldberg Fellowship in Global Food Systems.
+The Sustainability Science Program in the Mossavar-Rahmani Center for Business and Government at Harvard's Kennedy School of Government accepts applications for the Ray Goldberg Fellowship in Global Food Systems.

 Purpose: The purpose of the fellowship is to support Harvard students working in the context of global food systems, which may include work related to agricultural systems, food supply chains, farmer and farmworker well-being and equity, agricultural economics, food justice and sovereignty, agricultural processing and industry, food science and nutrition, hunger, or food policy.
 The fellowship is designed to enable students to expose themselves to a wide range of researchers and research approaches, and/or non-profit and private sector organizations, early on in their training before they make their ultimate choice of a research or career topic.

-Award: Each academic year we plan to make two-three awards of $7,000 each.
-The award can be used for a variety of activities such as conducting field work, visiting leading scholars, practitioners, or research institutions, or providing support for an internship.
+Award: Each academic year we plan to make two–three awards of $7,000 each.
+The award can be used for a variety of activities including support for an internship or collaboration with other researchers having limited or no funds to support the participation of an award recipient.
+Prior awards provided funds to conduct field work, attend conferences, learn a foreign language in a host country, or visit leading scholars, practitioners, and research institutions.
+Harvard currently restricts the use of university funds for travel due to the Covid-19 pandemic, but we intend to return to supporting those types of activities as soon as the policy is eased.
 No tuition support or indirect costs may be covered by this award.
 For information on recipients of the award click here.

 Eligibility: Applications will be accepted from students enrolled full time in any degree-granting program at Harvard University at any level: undergraduate, masters, and doctoral.